 The Pentalog Way

-A Scrum Master path in Pentalog usually starts with Evaluation on the Dryfus Scale (Novice, Advance Beginner, Competent, Proficiency, Expertise), and increases on this, confirming the knowledge by obtaining the International Scrum Master certification, an event which Pentalog encourages and partly financially supports it.
+A Scrum Master path in Pentalog usually starts with Evaluation on the Dreyfus Scale (Novice, Advanced Beginner, Competent, Proficiency, Expertise), and increases on this, confirming the knowledge by obtaining the International Scrum Master certification, an event which Pentalog encourages and partly financially supports it.

 A Scrum Master can become involved in a project in a number of different ways.
 They can take on another team to improve the processes or just add momentum to the daily work.
 They can start to form a new team from scratch, recruit different team members and glue the team, or be involved in other projects as an adviser.